Alive 2007

 Alive 2007 is the second live album by the French electronic music duo Daft Punk, released on 19 November 2007 by Virgin Records.
-It features Daft Punk's performance at the Palais Omnisports de Paris-Bercy arena in Paris on 14 June 2007 during their Alive 2007 tour.
+It features Daft Punk's performance at the Palais Omnisports de Paris-Bercy arena in Paris on 14 June 2007 during their Alive tour.
 The set features an assortment of Daft Punk's music, incorporated with synthesisers, mixers and live effects.

 The retail release of Alive 2007 in North America was delayed to 4 December 2007 due to production problems.
 It was released as a download on 20 November 2007, and was released in the United Kingdom on 25 February 2008.
+A performance of "Harder, Better, Faster, Stronger" was released as a single.
 The album won a Grammy Award for Best Electronic/Dance Album in 2009.

-Content
+Content and release

 Alive 2007 is taken from Daft Punk's performance at the Palais Omnisports de Paris-Bercy, Paris, on 14 June 2007.
 The performance includes remixed versions of many of their most popular tracks such as mixing vocal elements from "Too Long" with new music, and mixed elements of "Television Rules the Nation" with "Crescendolls", "Around the World" with "Harder, Better, Faster, Stronger" and "Superheroes" with "Human After All".
 The album includes elements of the Busta Rhymes song "Touch It", the original version of which was produced by Swizz Beatz featuring a sample of "Technologic".
 Also featured are elements of Gabrielle's "Forget About the World", the original version of which was remixed by Daft Punk for her single.
 The encore of the Alive 2007 set features Bangalter's side projects: Stardust's "Music Sounds Better with You" and Together's self-titled track "Together".
 The special edition of the album includes a 50-page book containing photographs from the tour taken by DJ Falcon, as well as the encore on a second disc.

 In December 2014, two vinyl editions of the album were released.
 The first is standard black dual LP, while the second is a limited edition collectors box set.
 The box set edition was shipped along with a reissued Alive 1997 vinyl with stickers, dual vinyls in white in a threefold sleeve, and a separate white LP containing the encore.
 Also included is a large hardback 52-page photo book, an Alive 2007 concert pass replica, a Daft Punk printed slipmat, and a download code for the digital versions of the songs.

+In the video game Fortnite, an excerpt of Alive 2007 was incorporated into an interactive experience that recreates the tour's stage show with additional visual elements.
+The experience launched on September 27, 2025 and was developed in collaboration with Cédric Hervet, creative director for Daft Punk.